neuschaefer/reform-handbook/src/source/desktops.rst

 Waybar
 ++++++

 On MNT Reform, Sway comes with an information bar at the top of the screen called "Waybar".
-On the left hand side, Waybar shows the active workspaces as tabs.
+In the left corner, Waybar shows the active workspaces as tabs.
 Instead of using keyboard combinations, you can click on a tab to activate the corresponding workspace.
 Next to the workspaces, Waybar shows the title of the window that is currently in focus.

-On the right hand side, Waybar shows the following information (in this order):
+In the right corner, Waybar shows the following information (in this order):

 =============== =========================================
 Field           Action on Click